wearenolte/wp-woocommerce-api/README.md

 ```

 ##### ln_wc_pre_checkout
 Called before the payment is processed.
+You can use this hook to, for example, load some information on the $_POST object.
 ```php
 $order_id;     // int Order id.
 ```